uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 .. caution::

-    Mac OS X (by default) uses an HFS file system *with case sensitivity*.
+    Mac OS X (by default) uses a *case insensitive* HFS file system.
     Unlike Ubuntu and other Linux/Unix distributions using case-sensitive file systems like ``ext2``, ``reiserfs``, etc., the default OS X file system does not care if you name a file ``THISFILE`` or ``ThisFile`` or ``thisfile``.
-All of those are the same file name.
-This can cause problems when you use Git to share a source repository between computers running OS X, Windows, and/or Linux.
+All of those refer to the same file on a Mac.
+This can cause problems when you use Git to share a source repository between computers running OS X, Windows, and/or Linux, because what Linux thinks are two files, the Mac only thinks is one (and that really causes problems for Git).

     See `Git on Mac OS X: Don't ignore case!`_ and `How do I commit case-sensitive only filename changes in Git?`_.
 A solution for Mac OS X, posted in `Case sensitivity in Git`_, is documented in Section :ref:`macosxcasesensitive`.